Vaibhav-Sawate/PBLs/README.md

 # Tic-Tac-Toe AI

-In this project I have used the Turtle library to create a user interface for a game of tic tac toe in which we play against an AI player(X).
+This is my First Year Project under the course Fundamentals of Python In this project I have used the Turtle library to create a user interface for a game of tic tac toe in which we play against an AI player(X).

 The AI selects the best possible move using the minimax algorithm.